TriAxis-Games/RealtimeMeshDocumentation/_doc/start/mesh-basics.md

 ### Mesh Hierarchy/LOD

-Each RuntimeMeshComponent can have 1-8 Levels of Detail or LODs, each of which can have any number of sections.
+Each RealtimeMeshComponent can have 1-8 Levels of Detail or LODs, each of which can have any number of section groups, each of which can have any number of sections.
 Each LOD is separate from the others, and so can have different numbers of sections and different materials bound to those sections.

 Each LOD has a ScreenSize associated to it.
 This is the percent of the screen the bounding volume has to cover before this LOD is rendered.

 ### Material Slots

 Unlike the ProceduralMeshComponent and old RMC, materials are handled similarly to how StaticMesh handles them.
-URuntimeMesh holds a number of material slots, setup by SetupMaterialSlot, each has a index, name, and material.
+URealtimeMesh holds a number of material slots, setup by SetupMaterialSlot, each has a index, name, and material.
 You can find these slots by index or name.
 Each mesh section can be assigned to any slot.

-The RuntimeMeshComponent, like the StaticMeshComponent, has override materials (which was how RMC and PMC previously handled materials).
+The RealtimeMeshComponent, like the StaticMeshComponent, has override materials (which was how RMC and PMC previously handled materials).
 These materials override the slots by index, and allow different components to bind different materials even when they share the same underlying mesh data.